void

 Background

-Hołubla has not yet been identified.
-A place with this name does exist in Central Poland but it is out of question that this is the one the author had in mind.
+Hołubla has not been identified.
+A place with this name does exist in central Poland but it is out of the question that this is the one the author had in mind.
 It is more likely to be a place in Ukraine and a possible explanation is Hubice (now Губичі), just north of Dobromil.

 Quote(s) from the novel